Magnetic behavior of the $5d^1$ Re-based double perovskite Sr$_2$ZnReO$_6$: Results and Discussion

+To reconcile the unusually large $H_{\mathrm{C}}$ with the tiny moment, we note that strong spin–orbit coupling of Re$^{6+}$ ($5d^{1}$) in a noncubic crystal field can produce substantial magnetocrystalline anisotropy; microstructural pinning from strain/defects may also contribute.
+To estimate $M_{\mathrm{S}}$, we fitted the high–field region of the $2\ \mathrm{K}$ isotherm with the Law of Approach to Saturation (LAS), $M(H)=M_{\mathrm{S}}\!\left(1-B/H^{2}\right)+\chi H$, obtaining $M_{\mathrm{S}}=0.0566\ \mu_{\mathrm{B}}$/Re (see~\abbrfig{}~S6 of the SM~\cite{Note1}), consistent with the $\sim\!
+0.05\ \mu_{\mathrm{B}}$/Re value at $70$ kOe.
+Because LAS fits are not reliable for extracting precise anisotropy constants in strongly anisotropic magnets, we refrain from quoting $K$ here.
+Additional diagnostics (e.g., Arrott/Arrott–Noakes analysis and SEM/crystallite-size estimates) will be pursued to separate intrinsic anisotropy from pinning effects.
+The residual slope in $M(H)$ at high field arises from the intrinsic high–field susceptibility of the monoclinic phase rather than a paramagnetic impurity.
+The minor tetragonal fraction detected by XRD remains paramagnetic and contributes negligibly to the overall magnetization.

-In order to further probe the magnetic behavior of~\SZRO{}, ZF-\muon{} measurements were performed.
-The time evolution of muon asymmetry is shown in~\abbrfig{}~\ref{fig:ZFmuSR}(a) for temperatures below and above the transition.
-At all temperatures, the data are best described by the Lorentzian Kubo-Toyabe function multiplied by a stretched-exponential decay function;
+To further probe the magnetic behavior of~\SZRO{}, ZF-\muon{} measurements were performed.
+The time evolution of muon asymmetry is shown in~\abbrfig{}~\ref{fig:ZFmuSR}(a) for representative temperatures below and above the magnetic transition.
+A strongly depolarized fraction and spontaneous oscillations associated with the static ordered Re magnetic moment appears below the magnetic transition.
+The muon asymmetry data, $A(t)$, were modeled by the following function (solid lines in in~\abbrfig{}~\ref{fig:ZFmuSR}) in the whole temperature range ($\chi^2\approx1.1$):